• Careers Home

 Chicago, IL

-Rush University Medical Center, a nationally recognized clinical and academic institution and the teaching hospital for Rush Medical and Nursing Colleges, invites applications for the position of Psychiatrist.
+Rush University Medical Center, a nationally recognized clinical and academic institution, and the teaching hospital for Rush Medical and Nursing Colleges, invites applications for the position of an Endourologist to join the Department of Surgery, Division of Urology.

 Rush University System for Health (Rush) is an academic health system whose mission is to improve the health of the individuals and the diverse communities it serves through the integration of outstanding patient care, education, research and community partnerships.

-Rush includes Rush University Medical Center, Rush Oak Park Hospital, Rush Copley Medical Center, Rush University and as well as numerous regional outpatient care facilities.
+Rush includes Rush University Medical Center, Rush University, Rush Copley Medical Center and Rush Oak Park Hospital, as well as numerous regional outpatient care facilities.
 Rush University, with more than 2,500 students, is a health sciences university that comprises Rush Medical College, the College of Nursing, and the College of Health Sciences.

 Rush is an elite medical community recognized yearly for excellence in patient care, medical discovery and clinical expertise.
 We are committed to fostering and sustaining a climate and culture wherein all staff, faculty, patients, and students thrive.
 Our continued pursuits have earned Rush University Medical Center the distinction of being on U.S. News & World Report’s Best Hospitals Honor Roll for 2024-2025.
 This places the Medical Center amongst the top 50 of the more than 5,000 hospitals evaluated.
 U.S. News & World Report has also recognized eleven Rush programs amongst the nation’s best, including top ten national rankings for neurology and neurosurgery and orthopedics.
 Rush University Medical Center has received Vizient's Quality Leadership Award, ranking second among 99 academic medical centers across the country.